 In general, the admission decision is made based on document screening for English-taught programs.
 No written exam or interview is required.

-For the English-taught programs, no Japanese skill is needed to apply, enrol, and graduate with all support in English whereas students have chances to learn the Japanese language while focusing on your major studies.
+For the English-taught programs, no Japanese skill is needed to apply, enroll, and graduate with all support in English whereas students have chances to learn the Japanese language while focusing on your major studies.

 Sophia University’s scholarships are all grants with various types for international students.
 Please refer to our website for the details.